astuto/astuto-docs/docs/smtp-configuration.md

 ## SMTP environment variables

 The following table contains all the available environment variables you can set to configure SMTP.
+All these environment variable must be set on the `web` Docker service only.

 | **Environment variable**       | **Description**                                                                                                     |
 |--------------------------------|---------------------------------------------------------------------------------------------------------------------|